pivotalsoftware/ESarch/README.md

 This project demonstrates the use of [Command and Query Responsibility Segregation (CQRS)][17] and [Event Sourcing][17] with [Pivotal Application Service][11] (a.k.a Pivotal Cloud Foundry or PAS).
 The code consists of two [Spring Boot][9] microservices built using the open source [Axon Framework][10] and a user interface constructed using [Node.js][16] and [React.js][22].

 > __Note:__ If you just want to experience Axon Trader without having to build and host the code for yourself, simply navigate your browser to [https://axontrader.cfapps.io/][5].

-## Before You Begin.
+## Before You Begin

-This demo will *only* run in a compatible [Pivotal Application Service][11] environment.
+This demo will *only* intended to run in a compatible [Pivotal Application Service][11] environment.
 This environment must also have a marketplace containing the required "brokered" services.
-Examples of compatible PAS environments would include [Pivotal Web Services (PWS)][6], any enterprise PCF foundation with the correct services, or locally on your computer using [PCF-Dev][7] (started with the required marketplace services running).
+Examples of compatible PAS environments would include [Pivotal Web Services (PWS)][6], any enterprise PCF foundation with the correct services, or locally on your PC using [PCF-Dev][7] (if started with the required marketplace services running).

 > In this tutorial we will use Pivotal Web Services (PWS) as our PAS as it meets all of the requirements set out above.
-If you don't have a PWS account yet, [you can sign up for one with some free credit here][6].
+If you don't have a PWS account, [you can sign up and receive free credits here][6].

 ## Prerequisites